fmancinelli/fmancinelli.github.com/_posts/2012-12-28-Arch_Linux_on_BTRFS.markdown

 $ reboot
 {% endhighlight %}

 When the system reboots, it will be like if it was just installed.
 Of course the `/home`, `/opt` and `/var` (except `/var/lib`) might contain additional stuff because they were not part of the snapshot.
-But the system will be in its pristine state because all the relevant part and configurations were snapshotted.
+But the system will be in its pristine state because all its relevant parts and configurations were included in the snapshot.

 Now, if we want, we can also remove the `__current/ROOT.old` subvolume.

-### Upgrading the system
+### Safely upgrading the system

 A snapshot of `__current/ROOT` could be taken just before every system upgrade.
 If the upgrade succeeds, then we can remove it otherwise we can roll back to the previous system state and retry the upgrade, maybe after having fixed what made the upgrade fail.